awkena/panGenomeBreedr/docs/reference/pg_variant_impact_summary.md

-# Get variant impact summary
+# Get variant statistics stored in the pangenome database based on mutation impact.

-This function connects to the public panGenomeBreedr API and summarizes the distribution of mutation impacts (e.g., HIGH, MODERATE, LOW, MODIFIER) across chromosomes.
+This function connects to the public panGenomeBreedr API and summarizes the distribution of mutation impacts across chromosomes.

 ## Usage